 Sometimes there are places in the home where the robot simply should not go.
 In my house, the underside of my entertainment hutch is a really bad place for a robot vacuum to go.
 Aside from the possibility of getting stuck (because it's an awkward height), there are lots of cables under there for my TV, surround sound, computer, and everything else packed inside.
 That's definitely something you don't want a robot vacuum messing up.

-A quick click on that 'locations' icon on the bottom left, followed by the "no-go zone" option will allow you to draw a box around an area the vacuum shouldn't go.
+A quick click on that "Map settings" icon on the bottom right, followed by the "no-go zone" option will allow you to draw a box around any area the vacuum shouldn't go.
 This red-filled box will then stay on your map until removed which, in the case of something like my entertainment hutch, likely won't ever change.

 Sometimes you just need to temporarily keep the vacuum out of an entire section of the house, and that's what the 'Invisible wall' feature is for.
 Clicking on this option will place a red line on your map, which can then be resized, rotated, and moved to block off parts of the house.
 Don't want the vacuum cleaning near the baby's room while it's sleeping?
 Drop a line at the beginning of the hallway and your Roborock will act like the hallway doesn't even exist.